2016 Contemporary Ethnography Across the Disciplines Hui

 The major theme for the hui in 2016 is Ethnographic Imaginings: Place, Space, and Time and there are four major content streams for exploration (read more about each one here).
 All abstracts are peer-reviewed, and submitters will be notified of acceptance status in a timely manner.
 Submit your abstract today.

 - Emerging Methods: Traditional, Experimental and Transgressive Forms

 - Praxis and Advocacy: Doing Ethnography on the Ground

 - Social Justice and Transformation: Theoretical Ethnographic Visions

-Three awards will be given.
-The winner will receive NZ$250, a copy of Ethnographic Worldviews: Transformation and Social Justice, and peer-review of the essay for possible publication in an edited book coming out of the conference.
-Second prize will be NZ$200 and third prize will be NZ$150.
-Awards will be presented at the 2014 conference and CEAD Association meeting and final poroporoaki at the University of Waikato in Hamilton, New Zealand.
+The winner will receive USD$150, a copy of Global South Ethnographies: Minding the Senses, and peer-review of the essay for possible publication in an edited book coming out of the conference.
+Second prize will be US$125 and third prize will be USD$100.
+Awards will be presented at the 2016 conference in Cape Town, South Africa.
 Winners will present their work in a showcase spotlight panel at the 2016 conference.
 All authors will receive feedback from the Judging Panel and are encouraged to attend and present at this exciting conference.